adgellida/ubuntupackages/README.md

 Ubuntu, Xubuntu, Ubuntu MATE, Linux Mint, Kubuntu, Lubuntu...

-Highly compatible with 17.04 (Zesty).
-Not all lower versions are compatible.
-Test it.

 **Not all scripts works 100% ok.** I'm not liable for damages.

 **Used on [ubunsys](https://github.com/adgellida/ubunsys)**